Why Having a Physical Office Still Matters

 With desk booking software, you can easily assign the appropriate working space for employees working alone or as a group.
 You can also implement social distancing measures if required—helping people feel more comfortable and to comply with local regulations when in effect.

-A workplace sign in system that helps employees sign in and out easily and gives you an easily accessible digital in out board is also a great option for the modern office.
+A workplace sign in system that helps employees sign in and out easily and gives you an easily accessible in out board is also a great option for the modern office.
 Both of these enable your team to see and know when colleagues are available, helping improve collaboration on projects and provide accurate information in case of an emergency.

 Communicate clearly about working agreements